Why Stoke (& Staffordshire)

 When writing the words and meaning for the website, I was keen to share the brilliance and hope that working with bamboo since 2020 has given to me and many of our artists, communities and partners.
 It was also to qualify that the idea is not wild, that it is happening globally and with our neighbours in Europe.

-Before the people here were potter, were farmers, still today the city edges weave into the countryside where farmers still work with the land, cows and crops.
-This life is a part of everyday as much as town or city routines.
-This is not separate to our connection to clay and pottery: one of our historic sites and companies Spode had a meadow in the early days: it grew grass and fed sheep for the wool and hay to pack the ware.
+Before the people here were potters, they were farmers, still today the city edges weave into the countryside where farmers still work with the land, cows and crops.
+This life is a part of every day as much as town or city routines.
+This is not separate from our connection to clay and pottery: one of our historic sites and companies Spode had a meadow in the early days: it grew grass and fed sheep for the wool and hay to pack the ware.

 They were coal miners, steel workers were working outside or with hands, hearts and bodies.
 People using raw materials to build the nation.

 Some of our story is from the Industrial Revolution, where innovation and ambition for the best of our work could be shared with the world.
-That new processes would shape more than one industry; that our landscapes and people would be changed by that very ambition, innovation and capitalism.
-This akin to what has happened around the world.
-Those pioneers from here also used their resources to care for families during war-times and influence to change internationally.
-Of course, some of this was the privilege of those in Britain.
-You can’t be an industrial heart of Britain without considering the impact on people and planet.
+Those new processes would shape more than one industry; that innovation was shaped by our landscapes and people would be changed by that very ambition, innovation and capitalism.
+This is akin to what has happened around the world.
+Those pioneers from this place used their resources to care for families during war-times and influence change internationally.
+Of course, that is also a privilege.
+You can’t be an industrial heartland of Britain without considering the impact on people and planet.
 Some of our story is about the power and politics of that.
-Many, many proud working class people who were exploited and who came together as a collective to raise their voices to power.
+Many, many proud working class people who were exploited, and, who came together as a collective to raise their voices to power.
 From Chartists to Miners Strikes to the ongoing action of trade unions still here.

 Art, craft, science, nature, people power.